tanin47/sbt-web-test-js/README.md

 sbt-web-test-js
 ==================

-sbt-web-test-js is a sbt-web plugin that run tests within [Jasmine](https://github.com/jasmine/jasmine).
+A sbt-web plugin that run tests within [Jasmine](https://github.com/jasmine/jasmine).
 Tests can be written in both Javascripts and Coffeescripts.

 There are 2 things to note:

 1. [playframework](https://github.com/playframework/playframework) uses sbt-web.
 Therefore, sbt-web-test-js can be used with playframework as well.
-2. This projects doesn't depend on sbt-web.
-However, it requires sbt-web in your project because of sbt-web's directory structure.
+2. The plugin doesn't depend on sbt-web directly.
+However, it depends on sbt-web for compiling Coffeescripts and move all Javascripts into appropriate folders.

 Requirement
 --------------